Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/K8s_helm_deploy.md

-# Deploy Vision on Edge solution on AKS and AKS-HCI using our Helm Chart
+# Deploy VisionOnEdge solution on AKS and AKS-HCI using our Helm Chart

 Kubernetes provides a distributed platform for containerized applications.
-In this tutorial, you will learn how to deploy Vision on Edge solution to an Azure Kubernetes Service (AKS) cluster on the cloud or Azure Stack HCI (AKS-HCI).
+In this tutorial, you will learn how to deploy VisionOnEdge solution to an Azure Kubernetes Service (AKS) cluster on the cloud or Azure Stack HCI (AKS-HCI).

 ## Prerequisites